EncryptedCicada/arch-install-guide/install-script.md

 	resume=UUID=uuid-of-swap-partition

-To dind the UUID of the swap partition run
+To find the UUID of the swap partition run

 	$ blkid